 “Why do you think you are perfect for this position?”

 I consider myself an interview “master.”
-I was an HR intern this past summer in a small private aerospace company and conducted interviews for aerospace engineers, technicians, software developers, etc. I was a 20 year old sorority girl from a small town but (somehow and miraculously) I gained the knowledge of what to look for in interviews, knowing what the “right” answer was for questions and what a bad egg was (or a walking discrimination case).
+I was an HR intern this past summer in a small private aerospace company and conducted interviews for aerospace engineers, technicians, software developers, etc. I was a 20-year-old sorority girl from a small town but (somehow and miraculously) I gained the knowledge of what to look for in interviews, knowing what the “right” answer was for questions.

 I developed job descriptions and created the probing questionnaires for our behavioral interviews and I learned the flip side of what I soon would be facing around graduation.